ChromiumOS-Guy/SuperPatcherGSI/README.md

 Not enough space on device for partition (PARTITION NAME HERE) with size (PARTITION SIZE HERE)  | this means that the --device-size flag for lpmake was set with a maximum size which is smaller than all the partitions (unpacked img files + GSI) combined.
 Invalid sparse file format at header magic / Invalid sparse file format at header | this is actually a warning and can be ignored its actually a good sign if you get this warning

+### Requirements
+* PyQt6 (Windows: pip install PyQt6, Linux: packagemanager install python3-PyQt6)

 ### sources:
 * using lpmake for linux from (https://ci.android.com/builds/branches/aosp-master/grid)

 * using lpmake for windows from (https://github.com/affggh/lpmake_and_lpunpack_cygwin)

-* using lpunpack.py from (https://github.com/unix3dgforce/lpunpack), Compiled to .exe for Windows Version.
+* using lpunpack.py from (https://github.com/unix3dgforce/lpunpack)